bharath12b5/mvn-linux/Building-Hyperledger.md

 ## Prerequisites: ##

-Hyper ledger is written in `GO` and uses `Docker` to run chain code.
+Hyperledger is wrtten in `GO` and uses `Docker` to run chain code.
 It is required to build `Go` and install `Docker` first.
 Node.js (npm) is used for unit and behave test.

 - Go -- Instructions for building Go can be found [here]( https://github.com/linux-on-ibm-z/docs/wiki/Building-Go-1.7).
 - Docker -- Instructions for installing Docker can be found [here](https://www.ibm.com/developerworks/linux/linux390/docker.html).